 Your organization might have adopted resource philosophies such as: Lean, Just-In-Time, Kaisen, Total Productive Maintenance, or Theory of Constraints.
 If so, you need to manage your project taking these philosophies into account.

-Management of Physical Resources consists of four processes: Plan Resource Management, Estimate Activity Resources, Acquire Resources, and Control Resources.
+Management of Physical Resources consists of four processes: Plan Physical Resource Management, Estimate Time and Cost of Physical Resources, Acquire the Physical Resources, and Monitor & Control the Physical Resources.
 These are described below:

 A) PLAN PHYSICAL RESOURCE MANAGEMENT